MSU-Libraries/catalog-infrastructure/README.md

 For more information on this share see the
 [technical documentation](https://msu-libraries.github.io/catalog/first-time-setup/#for-local-development).

+Mac users will require macFUSE to be installed separately before continuing.
+The latest release is available on the [osxfuse GitHub site](https://osxfuse.github.io/).

 Before attempting to mount, you will need `sshfs`.
 To install:
 ```bash
 $ sudo apt install sshfs